 Worn by: Latin Kings (Chicago, New York), Piru Bloods (L.A.)

-Reasoning: Black and gold Yankee hats used to be a staple among the Latin Kings, but the Pittsburgh Pirate fitted has recently become more prominent.
-The “P” logo makes an obvious match for L.A.’s Piru Bloods.
+Reasoning: Black and gold Yankee hats used to be a staple among the Latin Kings.
+Specifically, the Pittsburgh Pirate fitted has recently become more prominent.
+Of course, the “P” logo makes an obvious match for L.A.’s Piru Bloods.

 Houston Astros